-When data is not shared between these three functions, your efforts become inefficient.
-In fact, more than that, your efforts become pointless.
+When you don't share data between these three functions, your efforts become inefficient.
+More than that, your efforts become pointless.
 How can you know how much stock to order if you don’t understand how much space is available for each product?
 Only data can help you here.

 Your inventory planning also impacts your planogram.
-When a product is added to an assortment, it gets ordered.
-Likewise, when a product is removed from an assortment but you still have stock, the product will remain on the planogram.
+When you add a product to an assortment, it gets ordered.
+Likewise, when you remove a product from your assortment, but you still have stock, the product will remain on the planogram.

 In short, it’s about taking all factors into account so that you can hold just enough stock (buffer stock) so that you don’t run out and displease your customers.